linostar/missing-in-node/README.md

 - `btoa(input: string) : string` encodes into a Base64 string
 - `chr(num: int) : string` an alias for String.fromCharCode
 - `ord(char: string) : int` an alias for String.prototype.charCodeAt
+- `reverse(input: string) : string` returns the reversed string without modifying the original one
 - `startsWith(text: string, start: string) : bool` returns true only if the first arg starts with the second arg
 - `endsWith(text: string, end: string) : bool` returns true only if the first arg ends with the second arg
 - `occurences(haystack: string, needle: string) : int` returns number of occurences of a string in another string